handiko/Markov-Chain-In-Financial-Market-Risk/README.md

 | Previous days are HHH | 0.71          | 0.29          |

 ## Something Interesting About The Results
-1. As we can see from the results above, basically, **the majority of the days in the BTC-USD market are low-volatility days** (less than 5% percent threshold), as most of the high probability transitions are in favor of the "Next day is L" column.
+1. From the results, it's clear that **the majority of days in the BTC-USD market are low-volatility days**, with a daily range below the 5% threshold.
+This is evidenced by the high probability transitions favoring the "Next day is L" column.

-2. Another interesting result is, **two or more consecutive low-volatility days are highly likely to precede another low-volatility day, and two or more consecutive high-volatility days are highly likely to precede another high-volatility day** as well.
-These results describe a direct observation of **"Volatility Clustering"**, which is a phenomenon observed in financial markets where _periods of high volatility tend to be followed by periods of high volatility and low volatility is followed by low volatility_.
+2. The results also directly illustrate the phenomenon of **"Volatility Clustering"**.
+We observe that two or more consecutive low-volatility days are highly likely to precede another low-volatility day.
+Conversely, two or more consecutive high-volatility days are also highly likely to be followed by another high-volatility day.
+This confirms that **periods of high volatility tend to be followed by more high volatility, and periods of low volatility are followed by low volatility**.
+3. Further analysis reveals nuanced probabilities:

-3. If there is exactly one low-volatility day in the last three days, the probability of the next day being a high-volatility day is basically 50-50.
-And if there are two low-volatility days in the last three days, even though those days are not consecutive, the next day being a low-volatility day has more than 65% probability.
+* If exactly one of the last three days was a low-volatility day, the probability of the next day being high-volatility is roughly 50%.
+* If two of the last three days were low-volatility days (even if not consecutive), the probability of the next day also being low-volatility exceeds 65%.

-The volatility clustering phenomenon on the BTC-USD market can be observed visually on the following chart in the middle of 2023.
+The chart below visually demonstrates this volatility clustering in the BTC-USD market during the middle of 2023.

 ![](./BTCUSDDaily.png)